University of Maryland Center for Environmental Science

-With 1925 origins as a research station on Solomons Island, the University of Maryland Center for Environmental Science (UMCES) is the only scientific research center within the University System of Maryland.
+The University of Maryland Center for Environmental Science (UMCES) is a multi-university scientific research center within the University System of Maryland dedicated to environmental science, estuarine studies, and marine science.

+Its origins are found in a 1925 research station on Solomons Island.
 In 1973 it became the Center for Environmental and Estuarine Studies and in 1997 it assumed its current name.